 Trust me, after you taste this, you will want to forbid anyone from using A1 sauce ever again!
 No offense to those who like steak sauce, but in my opinion, there is no comparison.
 The freshness of this sauce is a burst of flavor on your palate.

 Chimichurri makes a fantastic marinade for grilling too.
 Make a double batch of the recipe below and put 1/2 in a zip-top half gallon bag and drop in 6 or 8 chicken breasts and let them sit in the sauce refrigerated for a few hours.
 Grill the chicken and serve with the remaining sauce.
 You can also marinate some shrimp the same way but I would keep that marinating time to around an hour.
-You will never buy a store-bought marinade again!

 You can freeze chimichurri into cubes.
 It will keep in your fridge for about 3 months without loosing flavor.
 Store your frozen chimichurri in a covered ice tray.
 Because this is made with natural ingredients it is 100% preservative free.